Overview

 Highest Impact Reports

-Breakdown of Estimated Losses Avoided
+Breakdown of Estimated Mitigated Losses

 The breakdown of estimated losses provides an overview of how the RoM calculation has identified your losses, either based on defaults or on your tailored inputs provided in the RoM setup across the CIA triad of: